Docusate sodium should only be used to provide short-term relief from constipation.

 Getting the most from your treatment

 - A healthy diet containing fibre (wholegrain breads and cereals, bran, fruit and green leafy vegetables) with six to eight full glasses of water each day and daily exercise are important in maintaining healthy bowel function.
-For people who have problems with constipation, food such as pastries, puddings, sugar, sweets, cheese and cake can make matters worse and are best avoided.

 Can docusate sodium cause problems?